-Of the 30 credits required to complete the course, 4 credits are from seminar-style Policy Debate Seminar I and Policy Debate Seminar II, both of which are required courses.
+Of the 40 credits required to complete the course, 10 credits are seminar-style Policy Debate Seminar I, II and Independent Study, all of which are required courses.
 Lectures that are not labeled as seminar-style are also often small in size, with over 30% of lectures having 10 or fewer students and over 30% having 11 to 20 students.
 These lectures require active participation in in-class discussions, and the contribution to the discussion is part of the grade assessment.
 Therefore, students are required not only to acquire knowledge through classroom learning, but also to actively participate in discussions between faculty members and students, or between students, and to organically integrate their practical experience with new knowledge and understanding, thereby enhancing the quality of learning.
 In addition, doctoral students are assigned as teaching assistants to assist students in large-size lectures on basic subjects, responding to questions carefully on a daily basis.